-Everest high passes trek is very popular and designed for adventurers the Everest 3 high pass trek facilitates the crossing of the 3 different high passes Renjo La (5,388m), Cho Lo (5,380m) and Kongma La (55,535m).
-The Mount Everest high pass trekking is a fantastic trek, visiting all about three high passes of the Khumbu with extra time at Gokyo to explore the upper valley.
+High passes trek in mount Everest region is very popular.
+It is a hardest hike in Nepal for beginners tourist.
+The Trek route is designing to focus for adventurer trekkers the Everest 3 high passes trek facilitates to Renjo La (5,388m), Cho La (5,380m), and Kongma La pass (5,535m).
+The Mount Everest high pass trekking is a fantastic trek, visiting all about three high passes of the Khumbu with extra time at Gokyo to explore the scenery of the upper valley.

-Mountain back stone Kalapatthar hill is a little peak and famous hill station to observe Mount Everest and many other tallest mountains of Khumbu region.
-Furthermore, you can see the tallest mountains, brilliant landscapes, the high mountain villages, and Buddhist monasteries.
+Mountain back stone Kalapatthar hill is a little peak and famous hill station to observe Mount Everest and many other Khumbu tallest mountains.
+Furthermore, you can see the tallest mountains, brilliant landscapes, high mountain villages, and Buddhist monasteries.
 It has a great opportunity to experience the local Sherpa hospitality.

 Along the routes, you can walk at your own pace, with plenty of stops for rest.
-High pass in Everest trek is possible with anti-clockwise also.
-High pass Everest trek can be done anytime throughout the year.
+Adventure everest base camp and three passes trek possible with anti-clockwise also.
+Adventure high passes trek is possible at any time except winter throughout the year.

-Hike to Everest high pass is 16 days itinerary compared to most walks in this region leading up to the Everest high passes.
+Most popular adventure Everest high pass is 16 days itinerary compared to most walks in this region leading up to the Everest high passes.
 The particular route is designed for world travelers who wish to hike to the high passes mountain but are restricted time-wise.
 For travelers who wish to reach on high passes on a trek in a more relaxed manner can try this itinerary.
-However, if this itinerary is not fit then send us an inquiry for tailor-made itinerary.Day 1 Arrival at Kathmandu valley
+However, if this itinerary is not fit? send us an inquiry for a tailor-made itinerary.Day 1 Arrival at Kathmandu valley

-We take early flight from Kathmandu to Lukla (2,886m/9,437 ft), upon arrival at Lukla, we would be refreshed in one of the hotels and then start our trek to Phakding village (2640 m).
+We take an early flight from Kathmandu to Lukla airport (2,860m/9,381 feet), upon arrival at Lukla, we would be refreshed in one of the hotels and then start our trek to Phakding village (2,640m).
 We trek following a gentle climb up the mountainside on the left bank of the Dudh Koshi.
 Nupla (5885m) can be seen in a stone-throwing distance on the opposite bank.
 During the journey, we pass several Sherpa villages such as Ghat, Phakding, Tok Tok and finally we reach Bengkar village.

 We continue along the trail with many ups and downs; cross a stream, and pass by the tiny village Monjo, Sagarmatha National Park office.
 Paying entrance fees we walk continue to Dovan the major river meets each other.
-Crossing over the Hillary bridge, the trek begins steep ascent to Namche.
+Crossing over the Hillary bridge, the trek begins the steep ascent to Namche village.
 You can see the first view of Everest (8,848m) and Lhotse (8,516m.).
-Surrounded on three sides by mountain ranges, Namche Bazar (3,440m) is a central hub of the area for food, trekking gears and other necessary goods.
+Surrounded on three sides by mountain ranges, Namche Bazar (3,440m) is a central hub of the area for food, trekking gears, and other necessary goods.